kwishna/cypress-cucumber-api-ui/readme.md

-# Cypress (v13.13) - Testing tool for modern application
+# Practice Test - Cypress (v13.13) - Testing tool for modern application

-Re-learning cypress again with new enhanced cypress capabilities to refresh the concept.
+Learning cypress again with new enhanced cypress capabilities to refresh the concept.

 ## Project Overview